MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/3d-modeling.md

 [Blender](https://www.blender.org/)

-Blender is a popular choice partly because these kinds of tools tend to be expensive and Blender is free.
+Blender is a popular choice partly because 3D modeling tools tend to be expensive and Blender is free.
 In past years, Blender was viewed as less capable than the high-end tools in this category.
 However, it has undergone substantial improvements in the last few versions and is now considered by many to be a fully professional-level tool.

 [3ds Max](https://www.autodesk.com/products/3ds-max/overview?term=1-YEAR&tab=subscription)